The 4th Annual

 Spokane County.
 Our goal of this new Small Acreage Program will be to provide

 educational and technical assistance to those landowners living on less than

 100 acres that wish to better utilize the potential of the land to raise

 livestock, crops or both.

-incentives that are available through USDA NRCS to complete projects on
+Incentives from USDA NRCS to complete projects on your farm